A powerful earthquake hits the remote West Texas desert - ExBulletin

 State Rep. Eddie Morales Jr., whose county includes Mentone, said he has spoken with local authorities and there have been no reports of injuries.
 He said via Twitter that state officials would “inspect roads, bridges and other infrastructure as a precautionary measure”.

-DeBerry said there were reports of people feeling the vibrations from the quake 200 miles (515 kilometers) west in the border city of Ciudad Juarez and 200 miles (515 kilometers) south in Terlingua, a small community near Rio Grande and Big Bend National Parks.
+DeBerry said there were reports that people felt the vibrations from the quake 200 miles (515 kilometers) west in the border city of Ciudad Juarez and 200 miles (515 kilometers) south in Terlingua, a small community near Rio Grande and Big Bend National Parks.

+© 2022 The Associated Press.
+All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed without permission.

 |